Gender differences are not hard wired at birth

-In an interview with Heidi Stevens of the Chicago Tribune, Eliot revealed that in reality the differences between boys and girls are relatively small.
-The generalization that boys are visual learners and girls are auditory is actually detrimental to the development of kids.
-Not all boys learn well by seeing and not all girls learn particularly well by hearing so to use this stereotype as the only basis for helping kids develop would be a total mistake.
+Eliot shares that through her studies she has found that the difference between boys and girls are relatively small.
+For example, while we often generalise that boys are visual learners and girls are auditory learners, this is in fact not true.
+Not all boys learn well by seeing and not all girls learn particularly well by hearing so to use this stereotype would be a total mistake.

 As a parent if you find that you are parenting with a lot of unconscious gender bias, here are some expert tips to eradicate the feeling that there is a difference between boys and girls: